 Nǐ hǎo! 你好 (Hello!)

-“A Banana in China” is born when I felt that our amazing adventures in learning Chinese and Chinese culture needed its own space.
+“A Banana in China” is born when I felt that our food, shopping and travel adventures in China needed its own space.

 What will you find here?